 You can customize how Docpress renders your Markdown content to HTML.
-Place your configuration inside the markdown
+Place your configuration inside the markdown setting.

 "markdown": {